zanqing2002/LearningMaterial/How-to-Install-Multiple-JDK.md

-#How to install multiple JDK versions
+# How to install multiple JDK versions

+### - Check the current JDK informaiton
+  ' java -version '
+  ' which java'